tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 State sync will allow a new node to receive a snapshot of the application state without downloading blocks or going through consensus.
 This bootstraps the node significantly faster than the current fast sync system, which replays all historical blocks.

 Background discussions and justifications are detailed in [ADR-042](./adr-042-state-sync.md).
-Its recommendation can be summarized as:
+Its recommendations can be summarized as:

 * The application periodically takes full state snapshots (i.e. eager snapshots).